AITCWEB/Omnifood/README.md

 # Omnifood

-A Static website where you can ask for a meal.
+A Static website for food delivery.

 # What I Learned